 NOTE 2: For transparent single-connection mode, the authorization of both NSWO and EPC routed traffic by the 3GPP AAA is only applicable in non-roaming scenarios.

 If the UE requests single-connection mode, the HSS/AAA indicates via STa its decision to accept the single-connection mode with either EPC access or NSWO.
 The TWAN determines based on the indication from HSS/AAA whether or not to perform PDN GW selection and S2a connection establishment.
 If the UE requested NSWO and it was accepted by the network, steps 3-7 and 10-14 are skipped.

+Similar to 3GPP access, at the start of the EAP authentication procedure, a UE with MPS subscription as provisioned on the USIM that supports MPS over trustred WLAN feature shall indicate its MPS subscription in the username part of the NAI as per TS 23.003 [x], based on operator policy for MPS for Trusted WLAN.
+When receiving the first EAP message from the UE including an indication of MPS subscription, based on operator policy, the TWAN transfers it to the AAA server with priority and the AAA server shall handle this message with priority.
+In addition, the Subscription data that is provided to the TWAN by the HSS/AAA shall also include an indication of MPS subscription, if the UE has an MPS subscription.

+NOTE 3: The UE can indicate its MPS subscription for example in the username portion of the NAI.